-Customer Experience is the first point of interaction with any customer or client who contacts Hawaii Life online or via the company’s phone numbers.
-Their job is to provide customer service, and to assist and incubate Leads.
-When a Lead is ready to work with a Real Estate Agent, Customer Experience will make the introduction and the Lead then becomes a Referral to the agent.
+The Customer Experience Team is the first point of interaction with any customer or client who contacts Hawaii Life online or via the company’s phone numbers.
+Their job is to provide customer service, and to assist and incubate Opportunities.
+When an Opportunity is ready to work with a Real Estate Agent, Customer Experience will make the introduction and the Opportunity then becomes a Referral to the agent.

 To become a part of the Referral Team, Agents must meet the following requirements:

 2. Learn to log communication and setup tasks in Salesforce.

 4. Install Google Hangouts App and sign in with @hawaiilife.com account. iOS install link | Android install link Customer Experience chat communication for Referrals.

 7. Update and maintain your online presence, including social accounts.

 (Failure to follow these rules may result in probation or removal from the Referral Team):